Nate Ryan cast a ballot Wednesday for the NASCAR Hall of Fame as NBC Sports’ digital representative.

-- Ray Evernham: Voted the greatest crew chief of all time in a 2006 media poll, the impact of Evernham, 58, transcends his sterling statistics.
+- Ray Evernham: Voted the greatest crew chief of all time in a 2006 media poll, the impact of Evernham, 57, transcends his sterling statistics.
 He won three championships with Jeff Gordon during a virtually unbeatable stretch of 1995-98 while introducing innovations in car building, pit crews and strategies that still are used today.
-His legacy remains visible through the many careers he shaped as a team leader and car owner: The past two championships have been won by crew chiefs (Chad Knaus and Rodney Childers) who spent time in Evernham’s tutelage.
+His legacy remains visible through the many careers he shaped as a team leader and car owner: Two of the last three championships have been won by crew chiefs (Chad Knaus and Rodney Childers) who spent time in Evernham’s tutelage.

 - Red Byron: The first NASCAR premier series champion, capturing the Modified Division in 1948.
 The Anniston, Alabama, native competed from 1949-51, winning twice and starting from two poles in 15 starts.
 Byron was named one of NASCAR’s 50 greatest drivers.